Tambov Rebellion: Climax of the rebellion

 On 5 November, two to six thousand rebels, mostly on horseback, attacked the railway station at Sampur in two coordinated groups, capturing an artillery cannon, some machine guns, and numerous revolvers and rifles.
 However, they failed in their attempt to sabotage the railway lines and quickly withdrew.
 At the time, Bolshevik reports said that two thousand partisans were still in the woods of Novokhopyorsk, near the station.
 The main source of information that the peasants had about what happened on other fronts were the red prisoners.
 In that month, there were barely 5,000 Bolsheviks in the region.

 At the height of his power, thanks to their strong popular support, between October 1920 and January 1921, the rebels mobilized 50,000 partisans.
 By February 1921, they were between 20,000 and 40,000-strong, with half of them acting as full-time combatants and the other half part-time.
 Around 6,000 were mounted, hindering the government troops, whose lack of mobility undermined their effectiveness.

 But they never formed an "organized guerrilla army".
 Because of this, most of their actions were impulsive assaults orchestrated by each band against the Bolshevik detachments in charge of requisitioning grain or repressing the villagers.
 This lack of coordination was, in addition to their poor weapons and training, ultimately decisive in their defeat.

 They were organized in two armies divided into a total of 21 regiments.
 Their use of guerrilla warfare was based on the old tactic of launching surprise attacks and fleeing immediately afterwards, thanks to their superior knowledge of the terrain and the mobility of their cavalry.
 Each village was in charge of equipping and maintaining a group of these combatants, which was easy since many were locals defending their own communities.
-That localism also played into their hands.
-On the contrary, being too closed in on themselves prevented them from seeking allies in other peasant movements or marching against the big cities, the control of which was what the Bolsheviks worried about because their source of support was the industrial proletariat.
+However, that localism was also played a disadvantage.
+Being closed in on themselves prevented them from seeking allies in other peasant movements or marching against larger urban centres, the control of which was what the Bolsheviks worried about since their source of support was the industrial proletariat.